-Fiona Cummins, author of Rattle and creator of one of the most frightening serial killers we've come across in decades, on why we love to read books about psychopaths.
+From crime thriller books to true crime podcasts and documentaries, our fascination with the dark side of the human psyche shows no sign of waning.
+Here, Fiona Cummins, author of Rattle and creator of one of the most frightening serial killers we've come across in decades, considers why we love to read books about psychopaths.

 Take a closer look at the sleeping face on the pillow next to yours.

 What lies beneath the smile of the commuter on your morning train, the hospital porter pushing your trolley, the neighbour offering up a cheery wave?

 Of the thousands of connections we make every day, the shoulders we brush, the hands we touch, the brief snatches of conversation we exchange, there remains one truth.

 Everyone keeps secrets.

 And I believe it's this universal certainty that drives our obsession with psychopaths in fiction.

 From the shiny malevolence of Gone Girl's Amy Dunne to the grotesque violence of American Psycho Patrick Bateman, both present a respectable face to the world.

 In Dunne's case, it's that of victim and wronged wife while Bateman is a Harvard graduate, has a glamorous fiancée and works as an investment banker on Wall Street.

 Behind the scenes, though, both are emotionless killers.